-If you offer an HSA compatible HDHP paired with a Health Savings Account (HSA), a participant and their spouse cannot make contributions to their HSA if they are enrolled in a General Purpose Health FSA.
+If you offer an HSA compatible HDHP paired with a Health Savings Account (HSA), participants cannot make contributions to their HSA if they are enrolled in a general purpose FSA.
 By offering a Limited Purpose FSA (LPF) which limits reimbursements to vision and dental expenses, participants can continue to take advantage of an FSA for these expenses while also being able to make contributions to their HSA.